DrYenyen/PPPwn-Troubleshooting/README.md

 3. Reformat the USB to EXFAT and put "goldhen.bin" or "payload.bin" Goldhen or VTX Hen respectively.
 4. If no matter what you do the bin file does not load either factory reset the console or replace the HDD or try from a different device.
 5. The script will also tell you if you have chosen incorrect firmware files and it usually results in a kernel panic on the PS4.
+6. If you do not get Libcap errors but are still stuck here it may be a driver issue find the driver for your laptop's or desktop motherboard's Ethernet controller delete the current one and install the one you got.
+7. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop or desktop motherboard Ethernet controller delete the current one and install the one you got.
+8. If you get: Error sending packet: send error: PacketSendPacket failed: A device attached to the system does not work properly.
+(31)[ERROR: or if after **[+] Done! the jailbreak is not loading Then Kaspersky or another Antivirus is blocking the jailbreak uninstall it disabling it will not help.
+9. Additionally you may get some random errors here and there they are usually because of incorrect interface, incorrect files (result in kernel panic), incorrect firmware selection or occasionally incomplete dependencies.

 # Misc issues Stage0: to Stage4:
-1. You may get some random errors here and there they are usually because of incorrect interface, incorrect files (resluts in kernel panic), incorrect firmware sellection or ocasionally incomplete dependencies.
+1. You may get some random errors here and there they are usually because of incorrect interface, incorrect files (results in kernel panic), incorrect firmware selection or occasionally incomplete dependencies.

+2. Very rarely the ethernet cable can cause issues too.

+3. If you get Libcap or similar errors it may be a driver issue find the driver for your laptop or desktop motherboard Ethernet controller delete the current one and install the one you got.